Symptoms of Obesity

 • Blood pressure above 130/85 mmHg

-Individual Differences in Symptoms
+Individual Variations in Symptoms

 When to Seek Medical Attention

-• Unexplained blurred vision (possibly diabetic cataracts)
+• Unexplained blurred vision (possible diabetic cataracts)

 Frequently Asked Questions